161 Maiden Lane: Construction

-Controversies and delays
+Construction issues and delays

-Between January and September 2017, the New York City Department of Buildings (DOB) issued 10 building-code violations to the project's general contractor Pizzarotti.
-An employee of SSC High Rise, the project's concrete subcontractor, died in September 2017 after falling from the building's 29th floor.
-Investigators determined that the employee's safety harness had been jammed in a scaffolding platform, which was then jolted, causing him to fall to his death.
-Following the incident, the project was halted indefinitely; at the time, two-thirds of the condos had gone into contract.
-Work resumed in December 2017 but experienced further issues the next month, when the DOB issued two stop-work orders due to incorrectly installed construction netting.
-Construction was paused again after a concrete bucket hit the 34th floor, poured concrete onto the street, and lifted part of the 34th-story deck.
+Between January and September 2017, the New York City Department of Buildings (DOB) issued 10 building-code violations to Pizzarotti.
+Construction workers in labor unions also protested outside the building, mounting an inflatable rat to protest the fact that non-unionized laborers were employed at 161 Maiden Lane.
+An employee of SSC High Rise died in September 2017 after falling from the building's 29th floor.
+Investigators determined that the employee had unhooked his safety harness after it was jammed in a scaffolding platform and that an SSC foreman had ordered the platform to be moved with workers on it, causing the employee to fall to his death.
+Because it is against New York City building code to move a platform with workers on it, SSC pleaded guilty to manslaughter in July 2018.
+The firm was ordered to pay $10,000, the maximum fine that could be levied for building-code violations in New York state.
+Following the incident, the project was halted indefinitely; two-thirds of the condos had already gone into contract.

+Work resumed in December 2017.
+The next month, the DOB issued two stop-work orders due to incorrectly installed construction netting.
+By January 2018, Fortis planned to obtain $185 million in construction financing for 161 Maiden Lane.
+RC Structures replaced SSC as the concrete subcontractor, though sources disagree on whether SSC was fired or whether its employees refused to come to work.
+In any case, work resumed soon after, even though Pizzarotti had received a memo that April, indicating that the building was leaning 3 in to its north.
+Construction was paused again that April after a concrete bucket hit the 34th floor, poured concrete onto the street, and lifted part of the 34th-story deck.
+Exacerbating the building's structural issues, contractors poured the upper stories' concrete slabs unevenly, in an attempt to cancel out the building's lean.
+This led Pizzarotti's lawyer to compare the building's shape to a banana.